History of Japanese cuisine: Heian period (794-1185)

 The dishes consumed after the 9th century included grilled fish and meat (yakimono), simmered food (nimono), steamed foods (mushimono), soups made from chopped vegetables, fish or meat (atsumono), jellied fish (nikogori) simmered with seasonings, sliced raw fish served in a vinegar sauce (namasu), vegetables, seaweed or fish in a strong dressing (aemono), and pickled vegetables (tsukemono) that were cured in salt to cause lactic fermentation.
+Other snacks included fruit, nuts, and rice cakes, which were made with rice and different vegetables.
 Oil and fat were avoided almost universally in cooking.
 Sesame oil was used, but rarely, as it was of great expense to produce.

 Documents from the Heian nobility note that fish and wild fowl were common fare along with vegetables.
+These Heian nobles ate twice a day, once at 10 AM and once at 4 PM.
 Their banquet settings consisted of a bowl of rice and soup, along with chopsticks, a spoon, and three seasonings which were salt, vinegar and hishio, which was a fermentation of soybeans, wheat, sake and salt.
 A fourth plate was present for mixing the seasonings to desired flavor for dipping the food.

 The four types of food present at a banquet consisted of dried foods (himono), fresh foods (namamono), fermented or dressed food (kubotsuki), and desserts (kashi).
 Dried fish and fowl were thinly sliced (e.g. salted salmon, pheasant, steamed and dried abalone, dried and grilled octopus), while fresh fish, shellfish and fowl were sliced raw in vinegar sauce or grilled (e.g. carp, sea bream, salmon, trout, pheasant).
 Kubotsuki consisted of small balls of fermented sea squirt, fish or giblets along with jellyfish and aemono.
 Desserts would have included Chinese cakes, and a variety of fruits and nuts including pine nuts, dried chestnuts, acorns, jujube, pomegranate, peach, apricot, persimmon and citrus.
 The meal would be ended with sake.